How do we pay parish share and are there any discounts?

-- Your church members may feel misled if they believe that a good proportion of their giving is going into the Common Fund to support ministry and mission in the diocese.
+- Your church regular worshippers may feel misled if they believe that a good proportion of their giving is going into the Common Fund to support ministry and mission in the diocese.

 - Your PCC may have difficulty accessing grants and loans, as funding bodies expect your church to be able to meet basic costs.

 - To learn more about Parish Share and its importance to the diocese, do watch the Common Fund DVD.